holoviz/panel/doc/tutorials/develop_notebook.md

 [![IntSlider Reference Documentation](../_static/images/notebook_intslider_reference_doc.png)](https://panel.holoviz.org/reference/widgets/IntSlider.html)

 :::info
-It is a good idea to use the *Example* code and *Reference* links in the Panel docstrings to speed up your workflow.
+It is a great idea to use the *Example* code snippets and *Reference* links to speed up your workflow.
 :::

 ## Inspect a Component using `print`

-Start from a clean notebook named `app.ipynb`.
+Start from an empty notebook named `app.ipynb`.

 Copy-paste the code below into the notebook